-The commission also notes the ADRP member's observation87 that they considered it to be 'anomalous' that the GET, which increased the price of Russian natural gas to a level that amounted to a competitive market price when offered to customers in Germany, was subsequently deducted from that 'competitive benchmark' as an adjustment.
+The commission also notes the ADRP member's observation114 that they considered it to be 'anomalous' that the GET, which increased the price of Russian natural gas to a level that amounted to a competitive market price when offered to customers in Germany, was subsequently deducted from that 'competitive benchmark' as an adjustment.
 The member indicated that this appeared to revert the 'competitive benchmark' price back to what the price of natural gas was on the Russian domestic market.

-Submissions received
+Submissions received prior to the PRR

-The EuroChem exporters submitted that the reframing of the export tax was 'irrelevant, unnecessary, and unstainable'.88 They further claimed that there was no evidence to support the claim that the tax was a levy.
+The EuroChem exporters submitted that the reframing of the export tax was 'irrelevant, unnecessary, and unsustainable'.115 They further claimed that there was no evidence to support the claim that the tax was a levy.